theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/01-january-hh/2027-01-happenings-text.md

 As Anne Morris reminds us, "Growing old is not for sissies."
 Bette Davis.

 Being one of the youngsters around here, I like to think of Heritage as an elite training school for learning to age gracefully.
-Like any school, the curriculum is broad and deep.
-Aging well takes into account wide range of topics.
+As with any good school, the curriculum is broad and deep.
+Aging well must take into account wide range of topics.

 My niece Mia, is helping me with my studies.
 In her lesson plan, she divides the year into twelve monthly topics of wellness studies.
 Here are the subjects we will study: